-Beggar My Neighbor -- also known as Beggar-My-Neighbor, Beggar Your Neighbor and Beggar-Your-Neighbor -- is a children's card game which doesn't require the players to make any decisions.
-This game is also sometimes called Beat Your Neighbor Out of Doors.
+Beggar My Neighbor (also known as Beggar-My-Neighbor, Beggar Your Neighbor, and Beggar-Your-Neighbor) is a children's card game that doesn't require the players to make any decisions.
+This game, which is similar to Slapjack, is also sometimes called Beat Your Neighbor Out of Doors.

 2 to 4 players.

 Shuffle the deck and deal the cards as evenly as possible.
 Players keep their cards in front of them, face down.

 The player to the left of the dealer starts the game by turning up his or her top card and playing it in the middle of the table.
 If the card has a rank of 2 to 10, play passes to the left and the next player does the same.

 When a face card or an Ace (known as "court cards" in this game) is turned up, the next player must pay an "honor" according to the following:

 - If an Ace is played, the next player must turn over four cards, one at a time.

 - If a King is played, the next player must turn over three cards, one at a time.

 - If a Queen is played, the next player must turn over two cards, one at a time.

 - If a Jack is played, the next player must turn over one card.